Prodigy-InfoTech/Web-Development-Projects/CountDown_Timer/README.md

 1. Open the `index.html` file.
 2. It shows the home page.
-3. Write the notes in textarea and click add button.
+3. Type date In Textbox
-4. you can also delete the notes
+4. click start
 ---

 ## Developed By